maciektabis/qcommerce-ops-automation/Readme.md

 ### 2. Shift Automation / Kadromierz Scraper (Frontend)

 - **Live Shift Radar:** Scrapes and analyzes active shifts in real-time to provide alerts for missing clock-ins or unlogged clock-outs.
-- **Auto-Shift Bridging (Łamanki):** An automated DOM-manipulation script that clicks through the HR interface to automatically close and split overlapping shifts. **It turns a tedious 15-minute clicking process into a 5-second automated task.**
+- **Auto-Shift Bridging (Łamanki):** An automated DOM-manipulation script that clicks through the HR interface to automatically close and split overlapping shifts. **It turns a tedious a few minutes clicking process into a 5-second automated task.**
 - **Clipboard Reporting:** Generates instant, formatted reports of late or absent couriers.

 ### 3. Daily Command Center & Report Generator (Backend)